AlanSavio25/DeepSingleImageCalibration/README.md

 <img width="500" alt="dataset2_examples" src="https://user-images.githubusercontent.com/30126243/226637738-0fa8b885-07e0-457e-95f1-c0668ade03c5.png">

 #### Distributions of parameters in the dataset
+This tells us the intervals of the distibutions in the dataset used for training.
+If a test image has parameters out of this distribution, the network will fail.

 <img width="500" alt="Screenshot 2023-03-21 at 15 30 19" src="https://user-images.githubusercontent.com/30126243/226638352-d9ebf5c9-e9f2-4848-a710-a2b82393f1bd.png">